amoamare/Legacy-Samsung-Reactivation-Lock-Removal/README.md

 ---

 ## Why and How This Worked (Conceptual)

-**Why it worked on legacy builds**
+**Why it worked on legacy ENG/debug builds**
-- **Trust boundary issue:** The authentication verdict originated in a userspace library modifiable under engineering/debug configurations.
+- **Trust boundary gap in normal world:** The initial acceptance check was performed in `libterrier.so`, a userspace library replaceable on engineering/debug firmware.
+- **Pre-TEE gating:** Even though the **QSEE trustlet** ultimately verified the signature and cleared the lock, `libterrier.so` had its own device-binding acceptance logic that could reject otherwise valid, Samsung-signed blobs.
+- **Patch effect:** The ENG patch relaxed this local acceptance, allowing any syntactically correct challenge/response pair with a **valid Samsung-signed blob** (even if not specific to the device) to reach the trustlet for final verification.
-- **Lack of hardware-backed attestation:** Verification results were not bound to a TEE/Secure Element attestation token in these cases, so higher-level services trusted a software-computed boolean.
+- **No hardware-bound attestation at this stage:** On these builds, the acceptance boolean from `libterrier.so` was not cryptographically bound to a TEE attestation token, so higher-level services trusted the patched verdict.
-- **Boot integrity assumptions:** Where Verified Boot or rollback protections were absent or relaxed, replacing userspace components was possible in lab conditions.

-**Conceptual flow**
-1. Modem-facing service receives a reactivation request (e.g., AT-style messaging).
-2. Userspace library parses the message and calls a signature verification API.
-3. Library normalizes the outcome to a boolean and forwards to a system service.
-4. System service proceeds only when verdict is `true`.
-5. Even with a forced `true`, the AT command had to be syntactically valid.
+**Conceptual flow (patched ENG build)**
+1. **Trigger Check:** Host sends `AT+REACTIVE=1,0,0` to query lock state.
+2. **Challenge:** Host sends `AT+REACTIVE=2,0,<RANDOM_NONCE>`.
+   - Device computes a device-unique response from the nonce.
+3. **Server Verification:** Host forwards the device’s response + IMEI/SN to Samsung’s backend.
+   - Server validates and returns `<SIGNED_BLOB>` bound to the challenge.
+4. **Unlock Request:** Host sends `AT+REACTIVE=2,1,<SIGNED_BLOB>`.
+5. **Patched Acceptance:** `libterrier.so` accepts the signed blob without rejecting based on device-specific checks, and forwards to the TEE trustlet.
+6. **TEE Verification:** Trustlet verifies signature/parameters and, if valid, clears the secure lock flag in QSEE storage.
+7. **Persistence:** Lock remains cleared even after restoring the original `libterrier.so`.

 **Preconditions**
-- Physical control of a test device and ability to run an ENG/debug build.
+- Physical possession of the device.
-- Ability to replace userspace components.
+- ENG/debug firmware allowing userspace component replacement.
-- Understanding of call sites and data flow to validate behavior.
+- Knowledge of patch location in `libterrier.so`.
+- Access to a **valid Samsung-signed blob** generated via legitimate server interaction.

 **Limitations**
+- **Still requires** a genuine Samsung-signed blob; cannot fabricate or guess one.
+- Invalid or malformed blobs are rejected by the TEE trustlet.
-- Not applicable to modern devices where authentication verdicts are hardware-attested.
+- Not applicable to modern retail builds where verdicts are hardware-attested and normal-world bypasses cannot alter secure world decisions.
-- Malformed or mismatched inputs were still rejected downstream.

 ---

 **Disclaimer:** All sensitive values have been replaced with placeholders.
-Fill in only in a secure, authorized laboratory environment.
+This information is for historical, educational analysis in an authorized lab environment only.